RohanAlexander/telling_stories_with_data/_book/04-workflow.md

 To develop reproducible examples, the `reprex` package [@citereprex] is especially useful.
 To use it we:

-1. Load the `reprex` package `library(reprex)`.
+1. Load the `reprex` package: `library(reprex)`.
 2. Highlight and copy the code that is giving issues.
 3. Run `reprex()` in the Console.

 If the code is self-contained, then it will preview in the Viewer.
-If it is not, then it will error.
+If it is not, then it will error, and the code needs to be re-written so that it is self-contained.

 If you need data to reproduce the error, then you should use data that is built into R. There are a large number of datasets that are built into R and can be seen using `library(help = "datasets")`.
 But if possible, you should use a common option such as 'mtcars' or 'faithful'.